RDFLib/VocExcel/README.rst

 Note that to run this shell script, you need to have installed a Python environment that contains this program's dependencies which are all listed in ``requirements.txt``.
 The shell script then needs to be told where the Python environment is: see the ``PYTHON`` variable in the script.

+The script will work out, based on file endings, if this is an Excel to RDF or an RDF to Excel conversion.

 3. Python script
 ````````````````
 The Python script ``convert.py`` in the ``vocexcel/`` directory can be run on Windows/Unix/Linux/Mac systems like this: